 - Special URL link clicks

-- Future sales – Did the new customers you acquired return back to buy more?
+- Future sales – Did the new customers you acquired return to buy more?

 - Coupon code purchases (if you used one)

-Finally, you want to ask yourself…were you able to reach your goal?
-This is ultimately what counts.
-If you don’t know how to set a goal for your flash sale, refer back to Part 1 in this article series.
+Finally, you want to ask yourself if you were able to reach your goal.
+This is what ultimately counts.
+If you don’t know how to create a goal for your flash sale, refer to Part 1 in this article series.

-In addition to tracking the results of the sale, figure out what marketing tactic brought in the most sales.
+In addition to tracking the sale results, figure out which marketing tactic brought in the most sales.
 Was it Facebook ads?
 Social media influencers?
 Emails?
-Use this information to improve your campaigns and then put a lot of firepower behind the highest-performing tactics for future campaigns.
+Use this data to improve your campaigns and put a lot of firepower behind the highest-performing tactics for future campaigns.

-Let’s recap what we talked about in this two-part article series on flash sales.
+Let’s recap what we talked about in this two-part article series on running a flash sale.

-In Part 1 we discussed all of the preparation elements that can turn a potentially disastrous sale into a promising one.
+In Part 1, we discussed all the preparation elements that can turn a potentially disastrous sale into a promising one: